Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Results and discussions

 Furthermore, Table~\ref{acceleration ratio compare case1} summarizes the computational time and wall-time acceleration ratio for solving the PPE over $20{,}000$ consecutive time steps using HyDEA and its corresponding standalone CG-type counterparts.
 The results indicate that HyDEA consistently achieves effective acceleration compared to the corresponding CG-type methods.
-Notably, with the exception of HyDEA~(MGPCG-4 + DLSM-1-MConv), the DLSM-1-MConv module accounts for a substantial proportion of the computational time in the other three configurations.
+Notably, in configurations utilizing the CG, ICPCG, and JPCG, the DLSM module accounts for a substantial proportion of the overall computational time.
 This is primarily attributed to the $\mathtt{Python}$ and $\mathtt{PyTorch}$ implementation of the DLSM; the inherent overhead of interpreted languages, coupled with the structural complexity of the neural network, introduces additional computational costs.
-However, due to the inherently high computational complexity of the MGPCG-4 method, the primary computational burden in HyDEA~(MGPCG-4 + DLSM-1-MConv) stems directly from the MGPCG-4 method itself.
+However, HyDEA~(MGPCG-4 + DLSM-1-MConv) presents a different scenario.
+The MGPCG-4 baseline requires significantly fewer iterations to meet the termination residual threshold compared to other solvers like ICPCG (as compared between Fig.~\ref{Case1_Rline_3+2}(j-l) and (d-f)).
+Consequently, the margin for further reducing the iteration count via the DLSM module is relatively limited.
+Nevertheless, the time consumed by the DLSM module is noticeably lower than that of the MGPCG-4 method.
+This observation confirms that when integrated with an already highly efficient and computationally demanding preconditioned solver, HyDEA retains a clear dual advantage: it successfully accelerates iterative convergence while ensuring the neural network's computational overhead remains lower than that of such a highly intensive traditional solver.

 Furthermore, taking ICPCG and HyDEA~(ICPCG + DLSM-1-MConv) as representative cases, the velocity fields at time steps $1500th$ and $6000th$ are depicted in Fig.~\ref{Case1_flowfield}.
 The results demonstrate that the temporal evolution of the flow field is accurately calculated.